Financial-Times/lambda-logger/README.md

 The logger's API is identical to that of pino with the following exceptions:

 * The property `sourcetype: _json` is added to logs in production for Splunk compatibility.
+* Lambda related environment variables are added by default:
+  * AWS_EXECUTION_ENV,
+  * AWS_LAMBDA_FUNCTION_NAME,
+  * AWS_LAMBDA_FUNCTION_MEMORY_SIZE,
+  * AWS_LAMBDA_FUNCTION_VERSION
 * Defaults to ISO timestamp logging for splunk compatiblity.
-At the time of writing this incurs a 25% pino performance penalty
+At the time of writing this incurs a 25% pino performance penalty.

+### Pino properties

+Pino adds the following properties to logs by default:

+* `level` - the log level in integer form.
+Refer to the `pino` documentation to translate this.
+* `v` - the pino logger API version.
+* `hostname` - the hostname the process is running on.
+* `pid` - the process PID.

 ## Configuration